Course Schedule and Syllabus

 General structure:

-- Out of 12 weeks (3 months), every month ends with an INTERNAL ASSESSMENT by the concerned teacher in theory (objective type) and practical (VIVA VOCE/Audio file).
+- Out of 18 weeks (4.5 months), every month ends with an INTERNAL ASSESSMENT by the concerned teacher in theory (objective type) and

-- External examiners will conduct the final assessment by the end of the course.
+- Final assessment will be done by the External Exams by the end of the course.

 - Rubrics for the examinations are based on the parameters of Sruthi Gnana, Laya Shuddham, Pronunciation of the lyric, i.e., Diction, and Bhava delineation.

-- Amongst 12 weeks of the semester, Theory and Practical are taught in alignment.
+- Amongst 18 weeks of the semester, Theory and Practical are taught with alignment.
 The allocation of the Sankeerthanas is set in the timetable accordingly.

 - Each Sankeerthana of Sri Ganapathy Sachchidananda Swamiji (SGS Devotional Music Compositions) is to be taught with its Raga Lakshana, Tala Structure, Meaning, Lyrical excellence, Notation, and Spiritual significance.